dani-abou/BulkiV2/README.md

 I am building this whole project with React.
 However, I do not have time to reinvent the wheel, and or that reason I have been utilizing Material UI for some pretty and reusable components.
 Additionally, I am using styled-components, to easily include dynamic styling into my components.

+## Large scale TODOs

+In no order:

+- Make the order flow
+  - This will include more backend functionality and data management
+- Maintining order status
+- Maintaining listing inventory
+- Integrate Stripe as our payment gateway
+- Make 'What we do' page
+- Finish account info pages

 ## Running

 From the root of the project simply run: